eGain/egain-ios-messaging/readme.md

 ## eGain iOS SDK
 The eGain iOS SDK is bundled into an eGainChat.framework file.
 This framework can be imported into any iOS projects and can be integrated.
 This framework allows you to use the out-of-the-box UI with all the inbuilt methods and enables chat for your application within minutes.

 The SDK for iOS can be installed through manual installation.
-To install SDK for iOS, please refer to the complete installation guide.
+To install SDK for iOS, please refer to the complete installation<add link> guide.

 ## Prerequisites/Requirements
 ### System Requirements